wostzone/api-go/pkg/td/README-TD.md

 Where thingID is the full URI of the thing as defined in [Thing id](https://www.w3.org/TR/2020/WD-wot-thing-description11-20201124/#thing)

+Note:the hubapi-go package provides a client implementation using MQTT.
+This is the most efficient way to communicate with the Hub.
+A http protocol binding for 3rd party clients is planned for the Hub.

 # Thing IDs

 Note: In WoST the ID of a Thing can be modified by the hub if the TD is received from an intermediary to reflect the domain of the Thing.